Molajo/Resource/README.md

     },
 ```

-Next, all application resources should be mapped to namespace prefixes and inclusion and exclusion criteria
+Next, all application resource should be mapped to namespace prefixes and inclusion and exclusion criteria
 for that namespace:

 ```json